zogzog/cubicweb/doc/book/en/intro/tutorial/components.rst

   synchronize_rschema('BlogEntry')

-You can now start your application and add comments to each `BlogEntry`.
+You can now start your instance and add comments to each `BlogEntry`.